shogochiai/TextDAO/README.md

 # ERC-7546 UCS TDD Example

 ## Overview
-This project was born for solving unconfortable UUPS-based testing/devops experience.
+This project was born to solve unconfortable UUPS-based testing/devops experience.

 **The downside of UUPS testing are**
   - You must be proxy-concerned.